Aeroflex Gaisler AB

 Timing

-The simulator is cycle true, i.e a simulator time is maintained and incremented according the IU and FPU instruction timing.
+The simulator time is maintained and incremented according the IU and FPU instruction timing.
 The parallel execution between the IU and FPU is modelled, as well as stalls due to operand dependencies.
-Instruction timing has carefully been modelled after the real devices and average timing accuracy of integer instructions is better than 0.5%.
-Floating-point instructions have a typical accuracy of 2% due to the somewhat unpredictable operand-dependent timing of the ERC32 and LEON MEIKO FPU.
+Instruction timing has been modelled after the real devices.
+Integer instructions have a higher accuracy than floating-point instructions due to the somewhat unpredictable operand-dependent timing of the ERC32 and LEON MEIKO FPU.
+Typical usage patterns have higher accuracy than atypical ones, e.g. having vs. not having caches enabled on LEON systems.
 The simulator time is maintained using 64-bit values providing virtually unlimited simulation time.

 ERC32 emulation

-The ERC32 version of TSIM emulates both TSC691/2/3 chip-set and TSC695 from Atmel-Nantes (was TEMIC).
-The full behaviour of the devices is accurately emulated, including the memory EDAC functionality (TSIM2).
-The amount of simulated memory is can be configured at run-time.
-The memory size is limited by the ERC32 architecture: 256K - 32M ram, 128K - 4M rom.
+The ERC32 version of TSIM emulates both TSC691/2/3 chip-set and TSC695 from Atmel (was TEMIC).
+The full behaviour of the devices is accurately emulated, including the memory EDAC functionality.
+The amount of simulated memory can be configured at run-time.
+The memory size is limited by the ERC32 architecture: 256KiB - 32MiB RAM, 128KiB - 4MiB ROM.
 Access to unimplemented MEC registers or non-existing memory will correctly result in a memory exception trap.
 MEC register parity errors are also emulated when unused register bits are written.

-The full functionality of the LEON2 or LEON3 VHDL model is emulated, including cache memories, on-chip peripherals and memory controller.
-The amount of simulated main memory can be configured at run-time and is only limited by the resources of the host computer.
-The cache size and organisation can be configured between 1 - 64 kbyte/set, 1 - 4 sets, random/LRR/LRU replacement and 8 - 32 bytes/line.
+The functionality of the LEON2, LEON3 or LEON4 VHDL model is emulated, including cache memories, on-chip peripherals and memory controller.
+The amount of simulated main memory can be configured at run-time.
+The cache size and organisation can be configured between 1 - 64 KiB/set, 1 - 4 sets, random/LRR/LRU replacement and 8 - 32 bytes/line.
 The multiplier latency can be programmed for 1 - 35 cycles.

 I/O emulation

 TSIM has a unique capability to simulate user-defined I/O devices.
 The user can provide a module emulating an I/O device, which is loaded by TSIM at run-time.
-The I/O module has access to the simulator event queue, interrupts and other internal data structures, allowing for accurate and timing true emulation.
-The I/O module is typically written in C, and can use any features of the host operating system.
-This provides high simulation performance and capability to communicate with simulator frameworks such as EUROSIM or SIMSAT.
+The I/O module has access to the simulator event queue, interrupts and other internal data structures, allowing for accurate emulation.
+Additionally, for LEON2/3/4, there is also an optional AHB I/O module interface, that replaces the internally simulated AHB bus, making adding or replacing peripheral devices connected to the on-chip AHB bus possible.
+Both types of I/O modules are typically written in C, and can use any features of the host operating system.
+This provides high simulation performance and capability to communicate with any other framework (e.g. such as EUROSIM or SIMSAT).
 A report describing the emulation of an ERC32-specific ASIC can be found here.
-TSIM/LEON also has an optional AHB I/O module, allowing to add or replace peripheral devices connected to the on-chip AHB bus.

 Device emulation

-To simplify emulation of existing LEON2/3 devices, TSIM includes pre-compiled modules to emulate the following devices:
+To simplify emulation of existing LEON2/3 devices, TSIM includes modules (in the matching LEON-version of TSIM) to functionally emulate the I/O cores in the following devices:

 • AT697: InSilicon PCI interface (master/target)